Wolves, Witches and Giants

-Wolves, Witches and Giants, narrated by Spike Milligan, is a children's cartoon series of humorous adaptations of classic fairy tales, featuring a collection of villains including the wily wolf, a wicked witch and an enormous giant.
+Wolves, Witches and Giants, narrated by Spike Milligan, is a children's animated series of humorous adaptations of classic fairy tales, featuring a collection of villains including the wily wolf, a wicked witch and a ginormous giant.
 It was written by musician Ed Welch, based on an LP, also performed by Milligan.
 The directors and producers were Simon & Sara Bor of Honeycomb Animation.
 There were 4 series of 13 episodes and 3 specials produced for ITV from 1995 to 1999.
-Reruns ran on Discovery Kids (UK) until its defunct in 2007 and later, on CITV from July 2005.
+Reruns ran on Discovery Kids until its defunct in 2007 and later, on CITV from July 2005.

-It included adaptations of many tales such as Little Red Riding Hood, Sleeping Beauty, Hansel and Gretel, Cinderella, and The Three Billy Goats Gruff.
+It included adaptations of many tales such as Little Red Riding Hood, Sleeping Beauty, Hansel and Gretel, Cinderella, and Three Billy Goats Gruff.

 It was made by the same producers that made the original Grizzly Tales for Gruesome Kids (and its new series), Tube Mice, Binka, and Funky Valley.

 Although being based in Medieval times, it has featured some modern equipment, such as the Wily Wolf driving a blue sports car, a tailor playing on a handheld game console, Little Red Riding Hood's bed-ridden grandmother watching an Australian soap on her TV, or the Wicked Witch using a microwave.

 All the series was animated in hand-drawn cel animation, but the title sequence itself from the 4th series uses digital-ink-and-paint animation.